 The Bill has undergone numerous changes over the course of its existence, often in the face of political conditions or military engagements.
 The most recent and consequential of these changes came in 2008.
 It was then that the Post-9/11 GI Bill was refined to include a dramatically expanded set of benefits for veterans of the War on Terror.
 These expanded benefits included wider funding for vocational and certification options, funding for housing and books, and removal of state-imposed caps on funding for public college tuition.

 In 2017, Congress passed the Forever GI Bill, which eliminated the 15-year time limit for the use of veteran benefits as well as expanding benefits for National Guard and Reserve members, Purple Heart recipients, students focused on STEM programs, and enrollees at schools that shut down midsemester.

 Target Acquired: Tips for Optimizing Your GI Bill

 Your big goal is to literally “make the most” of your GI Bill.
-Going to a public college or university is perhaps the best way to do this.
-The GI Bill will cover the full cost of full-time tuition for four years in any state or public college or university.
+Going to a public college or university is one good way to make your money go farther.
+The GI Bill covers up to 36 months of full-time tuition in any state or public college or university.

 Pro Tip: Don’t Dawdle

-Since the GI Bill will cover up to four years of education in a public or state college, you have a chance to graduate college without debt.
-Don’t casually stroll through school and miss that incredible opportunity!
-Do your best to finish in four years.
+Since the GI Bill will cover up to 36 months of education in a public or state college, you have a chance to graduate college with limited student debt.
+You might be able to improve that chance with an accelerated program, or one that allows you to complete additional credits during summer and winter sessions.
+Do your best to finish in four years, or perhaps even slightly less.
 The less extra time you spend in school, the less debt you’ll carry with you.